Data-Rep-MERN-Application/lab_five/README.md

 ### Task:
 Add a brief explanation of what Express.js is in the `README.md` file of your repository.

-### Explanation:
-**Express.js** is a minimal and flexible Node.js web application framework that simplifies the development of web and mobile applications.
-It provides robust features for building APIs and web servers, and is known for its speed and simplicity.

 ---

 ## Exercise 3: Building a Simple Express Server